 After the stunning but seriously intense hike up to Franz Josef, we were once again back on the bus.
-This time, headed for Wanaka, and though I didn’t know it yet, we were about to view one of the most beautiful places on this earth.
+This time, headed for Wanaka.
+And though I didn’t know it yet, we were about to view one of the most beautiful places on this earth.

-The bus took us straight to the Nomad hostel

-sadly, though as soon as we had checked into our room we headed out to explore.
+The bus took us straight to the Nomad hostel (sadly); though as soon as we checked in, we headed out to explore.

 The town of Wanaka, if you can even call it a town, revolves solely around the glistening Lake.
 Sure there are restaurants and a few shops, but really those are nothing to look at compared to the all-encompassing natural beauty of the place.

 One thing to note, is that it is significantly colder in Wanaka.
-The Lake lies at the bottom of a valley, with steep mountains encompassing it, acting as a vacuum for the cooler air.
+The Lake lies at the bottom of a valley with steep mountains encompassing it, acting as a vacuum for the cooler air.
 You can wander pretty far around it, which we did on that very first evening, before moving on to sample some of the local cuisine.

 Needless to say, we sampled more than one pizza during our stay.
-Overall we were in Wanaka for around a week, which is quite a long time for a traveller, and quite a long time considering we didn’t partake in many of the ‘must-see’s’.
+Overall we were in Wanaka for around a week, which is quite a long time for a traveller.
+And quite a long time considering we didn’t partake in many of the ‘must-see’s’.

 P.S.
 I realised that I mentioned a winery twice in this post and yet neglected to go into further detail.
 That’s because it was so good that it needs a post of it’s own – click here to find out more!